bug-breeder/mindex/docs/01-product-spec.md

-# Product Spec — MindCanvas
+# Product Spec — Mindex

 ## Vision
 Turn any long-form content into a **clear, editable mind map**.
 Start with a world‑class mind map **renderer/editor**; add **AI ingestion + outlining** that respects the source and keeps users in control.